High quality set of six (4+2) Edwardian mahogany and inlaid dining chairs

 Description

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
+Notable and worth mentioning are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco' — meaning an irregularly developed pearl.
 These were highly representative pieces designed to exude splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

 Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for elegant antique pieces suitable for your interior.
+This is especially important when searching for elegant antique pieces suited to your interior.

 Attributes / Details